How to Apply for a U.S. Visa

 - Visa wait times and denials

-The U.S. Embassy website also has links to all U.S. consulates.
+The U.S. Embassy website is organized by country and you can click on each country’s link to then identify the consulate most conveniently located for you.
 The consulate websites provide students with more specific information about any documentation and/or requirements unique to that location; we highly encourage students to check their local U.S. consulate’s website.

 Advice for Applying